 GE Vernova Inc. (NYSE:GEV) may cut about 900 jobs globally as it moves to shrink its offshore wind business.

-In a proposal to a group that represents European employees, GE Vernova said Thursday it intended to transform its offshore business globally into a smaller, leaner and more profitable business, according to a company representative.
+In a proposal to a group that represents European employees, GE Vernova intended to transform its offshore business globally into a smaller, leaner and more profitable business, according to a company representative late Thursday.

 GE Vernova has also faced high-profile struggles with projects in recent months, including a blade failure at an offshore wind project in the UK and a blade that washed onto Nantucket shores, shutting beaches on the wealthy Massachusetts enclave.